Did you know, 1 in 5 Australians are affected by mental illness, yet many don’t seek help because of stigma?

 A good first place to start is for them to talk to their GP.
 Your friend may ask you to attend an appointment with them as an advocate.
-If so, try not to take over completely, help your friend to feel empowered in seeking the professional help they need.
+If so, try not to take over completely, help your friend to feel empowered in speaking up and seeking the professional help they need.

 “Seeking professional help for mental health issues can be a very difficult step for many people to take.
 Research evidence suggests that in the month before suicide, fewer than half of all people who take their own lives are in contact with a health professional, so it is important to help people make this difficult decision” – MHFA England

 E is for Encourage Other Supports